You can use the functions parse_date_time

 from the GPS sensor).
 Step distances can be computed using Pythagoras’ theorem: \(distance = \sqrt{dx^2+dy^2}\), where \(dx\) and \(dy\) are the displacements in the \(x\) and \(y\) directions, respectively.

-value either at the start or at the end of the resultant vector.
+the start or at the end of the resultant vector.
+Alternatively, a better

 or lead

-functions to find, respectively, the “previous” or “next” values in a
+to find, respectively, the “previous” or “next” values in a vector

-distance of the current point to the next point along the x-axis
+of the current point to the next point along the

 The sqrt